art345/MeToo/index.md

 However, we cannot distinguish if perhaps these negative emotions are perhaps against the movement itself.
 We are aware that some tweets in our dataset are outspokenly against the #meToo movement.

+We can take as example the famously controversial tweet of DanBilzerian, subsequently deleted from Twitter:
+" RT @DanBilzerian: This #metoo shit is getting out of control, guys getting their lives ruined over touching a girl's back or hitting on some "

 <h1> Sentimental Analysis for Gender </h1>
 <br>